Ambiyang/learning/OpenSSL/OpenSSL.md

-## securely connect to XXX with its Certificate
+## Securely connect to XXX with its Certificate
 ```
 openssl s_client -connect www.baidu.com:443
 ```
-## show a Certificate
+## Show a Certificate
 ```
 openssl x509 -in baidu.pem
 openssl x509 -in baidu.pem -text -noout